Grand Couloir (Mont Blanc)

 The Grand Couloir is a couloir on the Aiguille du Goûter.
 At 3,340 m altitude, this gully has to be traversed on foot to reach the scramble beyond the Tête Rousse Hut (3167 m) up to the Goûter Refuge (3835 m) on the Goûter Route on Mont Blanc.
+The daily number of climbers allowed has been limited since 2019.

 Accidents

 This gully is a well-known accident spot in dry conditions when little or no snow binds the loose surface rocks together.
 The couloir can channel falling stones to present a serious hazard to climbers crossing between the relatively safe sides.
 It is a site of many fatal accidents and narrow escapes on the popular Goûter Route.
 For this reason the press sometimes refers to the passage as the "couloir de la mort", "corridor of death" or "gully of death" when reporting on the frequent accidents at or around this spot during the summer climbing season or compare passing through it to Russian roulette.

-This is one of the main reasons the daily number of climbers allowed has been limited since 2019.